ababaian/VIRUSxDISCVRY/tools/muscle.md

 ![phylogenetic tree](img/muscle/example_phylogenetic_tree.png)

-- Links to related result viewers to further investigate the results
+- Links to related result viewers to further investigate the results.
+Click on `Send to MView` will take you to the MView interface, which is useful for visualizing comparison results (see below).
 ![result Viewers](img/muscle/example_result_viewers.png)